apefactory/elassandra/cross-datacenter-replication.md

 ## Indexing with Elasticsearch

 After sevral minutes, we have created a set of per-year partitioned elasticsearch indices using the script below.
-All columns of the lastfl.playlist cassandra table were indexed with the default mapping, except the song column where we choose to anaylse the text content.
+All columns of the lastfl.playlist cassandra table were indexed with the default mapping, except the song column where we choose to anaylze the text content.

 ```
 function create_index() {